Menditect/documentation/docs/definitions/attribute-value.md

 ## Business rules

 - A former [Test Step](test-step) must be selected if an Attribute Value has the input type 'Former Test Step'.
-The [Test Configuration](test-configuration) can not be executed as long as the Test Step is not selected.
+The [Test Configuration](test-configuration) that contains the Test Step can not be executed as long as the former Test Step is not selected.
 - The offset of current date or a fixed date must be specified if an Attribute Value has the input type 'Fixed value' and a datatype 'Datetime'.

 ## Actions on Attribute Value